Chinese replenishment ship Qinghaihu

 In Chinese service, the ship was previously known as Nancang (953).
-The ship's class has the NATO reporting name Fuso.
+The ship's class has the NATO reporting name Fusu.

 Design

 The superstructure is modified with a deckhouse forward of the bridge and a working area built over the fuel cargo tanks.
 The stern is sponsoned for the helicopter pad; a small hangar is also installed.

 There are four fuel and two solid store transfer stations.
 Refueling may be conducted from the stern.